 WFSU did not participate in RiverTrek 2014.
 However, WFSU Ecology producer Rob Diaz de Villegas did camp with the Trekkers on the final night of their adventure.
 And, he brought along his three-year-old son Max.
 When Max was one, Daddy left for five days to explore a place that became to Max a land of endless adventure- the Apalachicola River basin.
 Read Rob’s account of Max’s first exposure to the Apalachicola, camping at Owl Creek and kayaking out of the creek with the Trekkers as they joined the main river channel and completed their adventure.
 It was a prelude to what would become the greatest adventure of Max’s young life:

-Three years later, Max got a RiverTrek adventure of his own.
+One year later, Max got a RiverTrek adventure of his own.
 WFSU Ecology Producer Rob Diaz de Villegas took his four-year-old son along for two days of the RiverTrek 2015 adventure.
 The literal high point was when Max scaled Sand Mountain- a dream of his since his dad did it in 2012.
 We also joined the Apalachicola River riders on their inaugural bike trek along the river.